Every mattress sold in the U.S. must pass the exact same federally-mandated flammability standards.

 Douse the mattress with chemicals

-The traditional approach was to treat the actual foam with flame retardant chemicals.
-This is the worst of the methods used today because it uses particularly toxic chemicals that can escape from the foam and end up in the air around us.
+The traditional approach to passing flammability requirements was to treat the actual foam with flame-retardant chemicals.
+This is the worst of the methods used today, because it uses particularly toxic chemicals that can escape from the foam and end up in the air around us.
 Exposure to these toxins has been linked to cancer, endocrine disruption, cardiovascular disease, cognitive delays, and decreased fertility.
 Scary, right?

 More commonly, flammable materials are now encased in a synthetic fabric sleeve or barrier.
-Flame retardant chemicals are typically mixed into the composition of the sleeve, so mattress companies can still promote the use of “inherently flame resistant fabrics”, pretending like there are no chemical flame retardants in the mattress is not the same as finding actual healthy alternatives, like we’ve done at Happsy!
+Flame-retardant chemicals are typically mixed into the composition of the sleeve, so mattress companies can still promote the use of “inherently flame-resistant fabrics.”
+However, pretending like there are no chemical flame retardants in the mattress is not the same as finding actual healthy alternatives, like we’ve done at Happsy!

 When in doubt, lie

-The truth is, you can’t take a flammable foam block and pass flame standards without using some sort of chemical treatment.
-It just doesn’t work that way.
-So, when many manufacturers claim to have a 100 percent natural fire barrier, it’s simply not true.
-Those hydrated silica fire barriers are actually rayon, a synthetic fiber which is anything but natural.
+The truth is, you can’t take a flammable foam block and pass fire-safety tests without using some sort of chemical treatment.
+It just doesn’t work that way!
+So, when many manufacturers claim to have an 100-percent natural fire barrier, it’s simply not true.
+Those hydrated, silica fire barriers are actually rayon — a synthetic fiber that’s anything but natural.

-We’ve done a lot of research and testing to make sure our organic materials pass fire safety tests with absolutely no chemical flame retardants or fire barriers.
-There’s nothing soaked into any foams or coated on to fabrics.
+Through extensive research and testing, we’ve made sure that all of our organic materials pass fire safety tests with absolutely no chemical flame retardants or barriers.
+There’s nothing soaked into any foams or coated onto any fabrics.

-For Happsy, not using polyurethane foam was a no-brainer.
+For Happsy, avoiding polyurethane foam was a no-brainer.
 Toxic chemicals plus high flammability is simply not a healthy combination.
 So, why would we put that in a mattress?
 We wouldn’t.
-We want you to sleep easy, knowing you don’t need to worry about flame retardant chemicals in your mattress.
+We want you to sleep easy, knowing you don’t need to worry about flame-retardant chemicals in your mattress.
 It’s all about delivering healthier sleep for happier mornings.